coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 ### The rule object

-Rule object is the core concept of ast-grep's rule system and every other features are built on top of it.
+Rule object is the core concept of ast-grep's rule system and every other feature is built on top of it.

 Below is the full list of fields in a rule object.
 Every rule field is optional and can be omitted but at least one field should be present in a rule.
 A node will match a rule if and only if it satisfies all fields in the rule object.
 ```yaml